jazracherif/CppND-Capstone-Snake-Game/README.md

 The project uses multiple threads or async tasks in the execution.

+YES, logger thread with mutex

 ### 2. A promise and future is used in the project.

 A promise and future is used to pass data from a worker thread to a parent thread in the project code.

+NOT RIGHT NOW

 ### 3. A mutex or lock is used in the project.

 A mutex or lock (e.g. std::lock_guard or `std::unique_lock) is used to protect data that is shared across multiple threads in the project code.

+YES see logger use of _mtx

 ### 4. A condition variable is used in the project.

 A `std::condition_variable` is used in the project code to synchronize thread execution.

+NOT RIGHT NOW